FlappingAve/QDXM.Avalon/README.md

 ## Requirements

 - Windows.
-- .NET SDK 8 or newer.
+- .NET SDK 8 or newer for building.
+- .NET 8 Runtime / Desktop Runtime for running the app.
 - The `QobuzApiSharp` submodule.

 Clone with submodules: